Diocese of Savannah: 1870 to 1950

 Pius IX erected the new Diocese of St. Augustine in 1870 and appointed Vérot as its first bishop.
 He named Bishop Ignatius Persico from the Roman Curia as Vérot's replacement in Savannah.

 Poor health forced Persico to resign this post in 1873.
-Pius IX then named William Gross of the Redemptorist Order in 1873 to become the new bishop of Savannah.
+Pius IX then named Reverend William Gross of the Redemptorist Order in 1873 to become the new bishop of Savannah.
 During his tenure in Savannah, Gross laid the cornerstone of the Cathedral of Our Lady of Perpetual Help in November 1873 and dedicated it in April 1876.
 In addition to erecting several churches, schools, orphanages, and hospitals, he opened a men's college at Macon, Georgia, introduced the Jesuits and Benedictines to the diocese, and established a diocesan newspaper, The Southern Cross, in 1875.
 In 1885, Pope Leo XIII appointed Gross as archbishop of the Archdiocese of Oregon City.

-Bishop Thomas Becker from the Diocese of Wilmington was appointed bishop of the Diocese of Savannah by Leo XIII in 1886.
-During his tenure, Becker added an episcopal residence to the Cathedral of St. John the Baptist in Savannah, which he completed with the building of its spires in 1896.
-After the cathedral was nearly destroyed by fire in 1898, he solicited funds for its rebuilding.
+Bishop Thomas Becker from the Diocese of Wilmington was appointed bishop of Savannah by Leo XIII in 1886.
+During his tenure, Becker added an episcopal residence to the Cathedral of St. John the Baptist, which he completed with the building of its spires in 1896.
+After the cathedral was nearly destroyed by fire in 1898, Becker solicited funds for its rebuilding.

 1900 to 1950

 After 13 years in office, Becker died in 1899.
-Leo XIII replaced him with Reverend Benjamin Keiley in 1900.
+Leo XIII replaced him with Monsignor Benjamin Keiley in 1900.
 During his tenure, Keiley completed the restoration of Cathedral of St. John the Baptist started by Becker; he dedicated the new edifice in October 1900.
 In other pronouncements, Keiley condemned prejudice and the lynchings of African-Americans.
 In 1902, Keiley memorialized Confederate States Army veterans from the American Civil War and praised former Confederate President Jefferson Davis.
 Kelley condemned U.S. President Theodore Roosevelt for inviting the African-American educator Booker T. Washington to the White House.
 Keiley opposed an initiative to set up a seminary for African-Americans in the diocese, saying:"In America no black man should be ordained.
 Just as illegitimate sons are declared irregular by canon law...so blacks can be declared irregular because they are held in such contempt by whites."In 1903, after a pronouncement by Pope Pius X on church music, Keiley prohibited his nuns from leading church choirs.
 He complained to the Vatican that other dioceses in the United States were lenient on that rule.
 In 1907, Keiley invited the Society of Missionaries of Africa to enter the diocese and build churches and schools for African-Americans.
 After Keiley resigned due to poor health in 1922, Pope Pius XI appointed Reverend Michael Keyes of the Marist Brothers to be the new bishop of Savannah.
 On July 11, 1934, Keyes asked parishioners in his diocese to sign a pledge from the Legion of Decency to protest "...vile and unwholesome motion pictures."
 Keyes retired as bishop of Savannah in 1935.